alshedivat/al-folio/_pages/about.md

   align: right
   image: profile.jpg
   image_circular: false # crops the image to make it circular
-  address:
+  address: www.linkedin.com/in/michelle-pirrone

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
 Hello!
 My name is Michelle Pirrone and I am currently a PhD student at the University of Colorado Boulder in the Electrical,Computer, and Energy Engineering Department (ECEE).
 Before coming to Colorado, I attended the State University of New York at New Paltz and graduated with a Bachelor's of Science, majoring in Electrical Engineering and minoring in Biology.